nilayadesai/multi-drone-monitoring/README.md

 Drone3 started

 ## Observe Drone Telemetry
-The Telemetry Thread in the controller continuously receives messages from drones.
+The Telemetry Thread in the controller continuously receives messages from drones.<br>
-Messages are displayed on the console in real-time, for example:
+Messages are displayed on the console in real-time, for example:<br>

-Drone1 position: (35 40 15)
+Drone1 position: (35 40 15) <br>
-Drone2 captured the target
+Drone2 captured the target <br>
-Drone3: Intruder detected at (12,25,18)
+Drone3: Intruder detected at (12,25,18)<br>
-Drone1 battery low
+Drone1 battery low<br>

 ### Check Persistent Logs
 All messages are also written to log.txt in the project directory: